San Francisco, California

 When & Where

-When there's no class happening (and sometimes when there is!), you'll usually find members in the space, soldering, sewing, welding, sculpting, programming, woodworking, or just hanging out.
+When there's no class happening (and sometimes when there is!), you'll usually find members in the space, soldering, sewing, welding, sculpting, or just hanging out.

-Founded in 2009, i3 Detroit has about 70 members and funds its operation mostly through member dues.
+i3 Detroit was founded in 2009.
+We have about 140 dues-paying members.
 Donations from students and guests are always appreciated, and have the potential to substantially increase our resources!